kwaldenphd/installing-wordpress/README.md

 16. Now we need to put our `wordpress` folder in our `public_html` directory, where all of our web files are located for our website.

 18. We have two options:
-  a. “integrating WordPress into the root of our domain” – this means that when we visit `mysite.dev`, the home page will default to our WordPress site.
+  * “integrating WordPress into the root of our domain” – this means that when we visit `mysite.dev`, the home page will default to our WordPress site.
 We can use the `mv` command to move all of the contents of the folder (each individual file within the wordpress directory) to the `public_html` folder. `sudo mv ~/Downloads/wordpress/* /var/www/mysite.dev/public_html`

-  b.
-The second option is to install WordPress in a subdirectory.
+  * The second option is to install WordPress in a subdirectory.
 This means that we will move the wordpress folder to our `public_html` directory.
 We will access WordPress by navigating to http://mysite.dev/wordpress in the browser.
 We can accomplish this using `mv wordpress /var/www/mysite.dev/public_html`

 19. You can also rename your folder if you’d like.
 For example, in the WordPress instructions the wordpress directory has been renamed “blog” so that you would navigate to http://mysite.dev/blog.
 To rename the folder you also use the move command: `mv wordpress newname`.
 For example, `sudo mv wordpress blog` to rename the folder to `blog`.